adopt a pet?

 Are there any adoption requirements?

 Yes!
-All applicants must be 18 or older, you will be required to spay or neuter your pet within a year, you will need to pass on site interview, as well as fill out an application that requires a Vet reference, Landlord information, and a reference from a friend you has known for 5 years or more.
-You will also be responsible for any fees associated
+All applicants must be 18 or older, you will be required to spay or neuter your pet within a year, you will need to pass an on-site interview, as well as fill out an application that requires a Vet reference, Landlord information, and supply us with 3 references from friends you have known for 5 years or more.
+You will also be responsible for any fees associated.

 Is the process the same for cats and dogs?

-The application process is the same whether you want to adopt a cat or a dog; however, there is different fees associated with each breed.
-Due to our large supply of adult cats we ask for only fee of $25.00 fee or a larger donation of what you can contribute to our great cause.
-If you would like to adopt a kitten there is a fee of $19.99 plus a $30.00 deposit for fixing them when of age.
+The application process is the same whether you want to adopt a cat or a dog; however, there are different fees associated with each breed.
+Due to our large supply of adult cats, we only ask for a $25.00 fee or a larger donation of what you can contribute to our great cause.

-For dogs the application procedures are a bit different.
-The adoption fee is $150.00; however, in special cases, such as adoption of a purebred, fees may be more.
-On average, our adoption fees cost less than what you would you’d pay a breeder, or pet store.
+For dogs, the application procedures are a bit different.
+The adoption fee is as stated on the Application Fee page; however, in special cases, such as the adoption of a purebred, fees may be more.
+On average, our adoption fees cost less than what you would you’d pay a breeder or pet store.
 Plus all of our pets have already been to the veterinarian for vaccinations and most are spayed or neutered.
 That is a lot of savings!

-- Suitable shelter protects the pet from exposure to harsh weather.
+- A suitable shelter protects the pet from exposure to harsh weather.

 - Health care includes vaccinations and veterinarian treatment as needed.